splunk/public-o11y-docs/apm/span-tags/metricsets.rst

 To prevent overcounting metrics in aggregations, the built-in dashboards and charts in Splunk APM automatically exclude custom dimensionalized MMS.
 Custom dimensionalized MMS have a marker dimension, ``sf_dimensionalized:true``, to enable this filtering.

 When you create your own dashboards and charts, you can exclude custom dimensionalized MMS by adding a filter on ``!sf_dimensionalized:true``.
-If you do want to look at the time series of a custom dimensionalized MMS in your charts, filter on ``sf_dimensionalized:true`` and then aggregate by the custom dimension you want to look at.
+If you want to look at the time series of a custom dimensionalized MMS in your charts, filter on ``sf_dimensionalized:true`` and then aggregate by the custom dimension you want to look at.

 The following tables provide the metrics and dimensions for MMS based on services, workflows, spans, and traces: